bldur/bones/README.md

 Adding 50 IP's to the set, and removing 0, as none had been removed since last download.

 And empty blocklist file is the same as removing or flushing the ipset.

+# puzzling intermittently

+Haven't myself tested just giving it various /24 to properly test everything involved and what it does with /8 apart from noticing that it is not quite right and for ipv4 ipset with interval flag turned on and not stripping this.

+It moves away from greedily catch-all where perhaps various service specific blocklists for log spam.